ForteGS/GLBRC-GCAT-Documentation/README.md

 	<body>

 		<p>This repository tracks the progess of documenting GCAT's code. </p>
+ 		<p>The actual implementation for the program and web server is in the trunk folder.</p>
+ 		<h3> Several words about GCAT </h3>
+ 		<p>GCAT is a web-based tool for summarizing microbial growth curves using mathematical modeling.
+The user interface requires no programming and calls on an R package of the same name which processes input data files, models the curves, calculates important growth parameters from the fits, and returns both graphical and tabular output. </p>
+ 		<p>Some features of GCAT are still being worked on. </p>

 		<p>The documentation mostly focus on clarifying how the goodness of fit and the proportion of the reached plataeu are computed. </p>

 		<p>Instruction for the reading order:</p>